ashishjha89/OrderProducts/discovery-server/README.md

 http://localhost:8761/
 ```

-Note: Start Eureka Service Registry before your running your services.
+Note: Start Eureka Service Registry before running your services.

 ### Responsibilities
-- This service act as Eureka Server.
+- This service acts as Eureka Server.
 It registers other services (implemented as Eureka Client).
 - Through Eureka Server dashboard, we can see service health related metrics.